ueaner/drag-3fg/README.md

 #### For GNOME users

 GNOME users will need to install the Window Gestures Shell Extension.
-Once installed, you'll be able to change the finger number for gestures from your settings.
+Once installed, you'll be able to change the finger number for swipe gestures from your settings.
 You can get it from either the [GNOME Extensions website](https://extensions.gnome.org/extension/6343/window-gestures/) or the [GitHub repository](https://github.com/amarullz/windowgestures).

 #### For `libinput-gestures` (if needed)